reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 # 10 Limitations

+1. The RBAC feature will not be supported in CLICK mode and FRR vtysh.
+       - Non-admin users like netadmin/secadmin/operator will not be allowed to access CLICK mode and FRR vtysh.

+2. Non-admin users have a slight delay in sonic-cli launch time compared to admin users.
+       - Admin users have complete access to all commands and hence don't have to go-through the checks, which results in zero delay.

 ### Table 6: Sonic-cli launch time optimization
 | **S.no** | **User role**     | **sonic-cli Launch time (in seconds)**   |
 |--------- |------------------ |----------------------------------------- |